Sedimentation of spheroids in Newtonian fluids with spatially varying viscosity: Results and illustrative examples

 Fig. \ref{fig:Orient_Y_Stable_Prolate_AR} plots the steady orientation angles for prolate and oblate spheroids for different aspect ratio parameters.
-The steady orientations occur when $\frac{d \alpha}{dt} = 0$ and $\frac{d \phi}{d t} = 0$ in Eq. \eqref{eqn:angles_perp}, which corresponds to the criterion:
+The steady orientations occur when $\frac{d \alpha}{dt} = 0$ and $\frac{d \phi}{d t} = 0$ in Eq. \eqref{eqn:angles_perp}, which corresponds to the criterion: { }

 In the above equation, ($\lambda_1, \lambda_3,\lambda_4$) are the mobility coefficients for force-rotation coupling that were calculated in Sec. \ref{sec:theory}, which are only functions of the aspect ratio parameter $A_R$.
 Fig. \ref{fig:Orient_Y_Stable_Prolate_AR} show that for a wide range of $A_R$, the above criterion is satisfied and a steady angle $\alpha_{se}$ exists.
-The stable orientation $\alpha_{se}$ for a prolate spheroid is closer to $0$ and $\pi$ compared an oblate spheroid, while the oblate spheroid has a stable angle closer to $\pi/2$.
-We also observe that for certain values of the aspect ratio parameter $A_R$, no steady orientation is reached.
-These situations occur for prolate spheroids between $A_R =9 $ to $21$, and oblate spheroids between $1/A_R =11$ to $1/A_R =91$ (see Fig.~\ref{fig:Orient_Y_Stable_Prolate_AR}).
-At these aspect ratio parameters, the spheroid keeps tumbling and does not reach a steady state.
-This trend is illustrated vividly in Fig.~\ref{fig:Orient_Y_Unstable} for both prolate ($A_R =13$) and oblate ($A_R =1/13$) spheroids.
+The stable orientation $\alpha_{se}$ for a prolate spheroid is closer to $\pi$ compared to an oblate spheroid, while the oblate spheroid has a stable angle closer to $\pi/2$.